 Waters within 200m from the Hay Point and Dalrymple Bay coal terminals.

 Fitzroy River: from 400m upstream to 400m downstream of the Fitzroy River Barrage.

 - Fraser Island: eastern foreshore waters and waters within 400 m out to sea from the eastern shore at low water, between 400 m north of Waddy Point and 400 m south of Indian Head.
-Closed from 1 August to 30 September every year.
+Closed from 1 August to 29 September, starting immediately after midnight at the beginning of 1 August and ending immediately before midnight at the end of 29 September.
 This closure applies to the taking of fin fish only.
 Fishers can collect worms and pipis by hand in this area during the closure.